zhubby/archgw/docs/source/concepts/tech_overview/listener.rst

 Downstream (Ingress)
 ^^^^^^^^^^^^^^^^^^^^^^
 Developers can configure Arch to accept connections from downstream clients.
-A downstream listener acts as the primary entry point for incoming traffic, handling initial connection setup, including network filtering, gurdrails, and additional network security checks.
+A downstream listener acts as the primary entry point for incoming traffic, handling initial connection setup, including network filtering, guardrails, and additional network security checks.
 For more details on prompt security and safety, see :ref:`here <arch_overview_prompt_handling>`.